lowRISC/opentitan/hw/ip/kmac/doc/_index.md

 The KMAC IP supports various SHA3 hashing functions including SHA3 Extended Output Function (XOF) known as SHAKE functions.

 The KMAC HWIP implements a defense mechanism to deter SCA attacks.
-It is expected to protect against 1st order SCA attacks by implementing masked storage and Domain Oriented Masking (DOM) AND logic inside the Keccak function.
+It is expected to protect against 1st-order SCA attacks by implementing masked storage and [Domain-Oriented Masking (DOM)][] inside the Keccak function.

 # Theory of Operation